 National Climate Leading Up to Its Creation

-The impulse among the American people toward a responsive federal government, coupled with an idealistic, reformist spirit, characterized what is known as the Progressive Era, from approximately 1900 to 1918.
-The Progressive generation believed that government intervention was necessary to produce justice in an industrial society.
+The impulse among the American people toward a responsive federal government, coupled with an idealistic, reformist spirit, characterized what is known as the Progressive Era from approximately 1900 to 1918.
+The Progressive generation believed government intervention was necessary to produce justice in an industrial society.
 Moreover, it looked to “experts” in all phases of industry and government to produce that just society.

 By 1907, the Department of Justice most frequently called upon Secret Service “operatives” to conduct investigations.
 These men were well-trained, dedicated — and expensive.
-Moreover, they reported not to the Attorney General, but to the Chief of the Secret Service.
+Moreover, they reported not to the Attorney General but to the Chief of the Secret Service.
 This situation frustrated Bonaparte, who wanted complete control of investigations under his jurisdiction.
 Congress provided the impetus for Bonaparte to acquire his own force.
 On May 27, 1908, it enacted a law preventing the Department of Justice from engaging Secret Service operatives.

 Both Attorney General Bonaparte and President Theodore Roosevelt, who completed their terms in March 1909, recommended that the force of 34 Agents become a permanent part of the Department of Justice.
-Attorney General George Wickersham, Bonaparte’s successor, named the force the Bureau of Investigation on March 16, 1909.
+Attorney-General George Wickersham, Bonaparte’s successor, named the force the Bureau of Investigation on March 16, 1909.
 At that time, the title of Chief Examiner was changed to Chief of the Bureau of Investigation.

 When the Bureau was established, there were few federal crimes.
 The Bureau of Investigation primarily investigated violations of laws involving national banking, bankruptcy, naturalization, antitrust, peonage, and land fraud.
 Because the early Bureau provided no formal training, previous law enforcement experience or a background in the law was considered desirable.

-The first major expansion in Bureau jurisdiction came in June 1910 when the Mann (“White Slave”) Act was passed, making it a crime to transport women over state lines for immoral purposes.
+The first significant expansion in Bureau jurisdiction came in June 1910 when the Mann (“White Slave”) Act was passed, making it a crime to transport women over state lines for immoral purposes.
 It also provided a tool by which the federal government could investigate criminals who evaded state laws but had no other federal violations.
 Finch became Commissioner of White Slavery Act violations in 1912, and former Special Examiner A. Bruce Bielaski became the new Bureau of Investigation Chief.